-This is the first year I truly dove into the maxi sweater dress.
+This is the first year I dove into the maxi sweater dress.
 I will never go through a winter again without them.
 This Treasure & Bond dress is my absolute favorite.
 It is lightweight, but warm, and not made of wool so it’s not itchy.
 I also love that it is not tight.
 (I can’t wear tight dresses; I don’t have the smooth stomach for them.)
 Pair the dress with booties with a little heel for the best look.
 Do not wear sneakers with it (as pictured).
 They will widen and shorten you.

 Sizing Tip: Runs huge.
 I wear the small for an oversized look, but an extra small is a better fit for a size 4-6 woman.
 It is not meant for someone shorter than 5′4″.

 Winter Fashion Essentials: Bold Bootie

 The bold bootie has truly saved my personal style this winter.
 I wear this Steve Madden embroidered bootie with the Treasure & Bond sweater dress mentioned above.
 I also pair it with jeans and skirts.
 It is one of those items that gets me excited about winter.
-They are available at Saks Fifth Avenue and Amazon.
+They are available at Saks Fifth Avenue and Jet.

 Sizing Tip: True to size.

 These Heat Holders Women’s Thermal Socks are amaze-balls.
 They are the most comfortable wonderful things my feet have ever enjoyed.
 I wear them around the house exclusively; they are far too thick to fit in anything but my snow boots.

 Sizing Tip: No sizing issue.

 Without a bold lip, I look washed out in the winter.
 I like using the Stowaway colors because they hydrate my dry winter lips and have a range of colors in their creme lipsticks.
 I uses Make Up For Ever lipliners to ensure it stays on all day.
 To read my full review of Stowaway makeup, click here.